Honda Civic (sixth generation): Facelift

-In 1998, for the 1999 model year, the Civic had some updates for both the interior and exterior.
+In 1998, for the 1999 model year, the Civic received updates for both the interior and exterior.

-The updated cars received a facelift which included a new grille, new headlights, new front bumper, fenders and hood and redesigned taillights.
-The coupe and sedans models also received a slight redesign to the bottom of the rear bumper.
-On the pre-facelift sedans, the stop lights were on top of the reverse and turn lights; for the facelift version, the reverse and turn lights were on top of the stop lights.
-For the coupe and hatchback the layouts remained as before; however, the rear turn signal lenses became clear/white instead of amber to match the reverse lights (the turn light bulbs themselves now were amber).
+The Civic received a facelift which included a new grille, new headlights, new front bumper, fenders and hood and redesigned taillights.
+The coupe and sedan models also received a slight redesign to the bottom of the rear bumper.
+On the pre-facelift sedans, the brake lights were on top of the reverse lights and turn signals; for the facelift version, the reverse and turn signals were on top of the brake lights.
+For the coupe and hatchback, the layouts remained as before; however, the rear turn signal lenses became clear/white instead of amber to match the reverse lights (the turn light bulbs themselves now were amber).

 Inside, the center console had a makeover.
 The sliding HVAC controls were replaced by rotary knobs and relocated, which freed up space to accommodate an enlarged radio, which included the cassette player or Compact Disc player.
 Previously, the large size of the ventilation controls reduced the size of the radio, necessitating a slave cassette player or Compact Disc player at the bottom of the console.

 These redesigns could vary according to the country of origin for the car.
 In some European countries there was no redesign to the climate control area or to the rear of the sedan models.